bhargavkaranam/hotstar-player/README.md

 # hotstar-player
-Hack to stream in Ubuntu
+Hack to stream Hotstar videos in Ubuntu